Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Overall, while memory care in Conover is somewhat more expensive than other senior living options, it is relatively affordable when compared to larger cities in North Carolina.
 Families should consider the specific needs of their loved ones and the availability of suitable facilities when evaluating costs.

-Springs Of Catawba is a new memory care center that has capacity of 66 older adults with dementia.
-Springs Of Catawba offers services such as secure indoor and outdoor wandering areas, help with toileting 24/7 and color-coded rooms to assist with memory.
+Springs Of Catawba is a new Alzheimer’s and dementia care center with capacity of 66 older adults with dementia.
+Springs Of Catawba provides services such as encouraged family participation, anytime toileting help and memory games and other activities.
 It is situated at 2010 29th Avenue Drive, Ne, and can provide Alzheimer’s disease and dementia care to Hickory, NC seniors with dementia.

 In Conover, North Carolina, families seeking memory care for their loved ones may wonder about their options for paying for these services.
 Memory care is specialized long-term care that provides support for individuals with Alzheimer’s disease, dementia, or other memory-related conditions.
 While there are several ways to pay for memory care, Medicare’s coverage can be confusing and doesn’t fully cover all types of care in a memory care facility.